 Between six and eight weeks after the birth, you’ll need to make an appointment for you and your baby to see your GP, just to check you’re both doing well.
 You’ll also see your public health nurse around this time too, either in clinic or at home.
 They’ll talk to you about your baby’s development and review how you feel feeding is going.
 They’ll also offer advice about immunisations and discuss with you how you’re feeling both physically and emotionally.

-When your baby’s three or four months old, you’ll be offered another appointment with your public health nurse (health visitor) to check your baby’s developing well and feeding nicely.
+When your baby’s three or four months old, you’ll be offered another appointment with the public health nursing (health visiting) team to check your baby’s developing well and feeding nicely.
 Often this session takes place with other parents as part of a group at a clinic, so it’s a great opportunity to meet other parents with babies the same age.

 You’ll then be offered an appointment when your baby is between 10-12 months, again in a local clinic.
 The public health nurse (health visitor) will look at your baby’s development and talk through any issues or concerns you may have.